 As we mentioned above, a marketing environment is typically broken into internal and external factors.

-Internal environments are in-house aspects under an organization’s control.
-External environments are outside of a business’s control but can and do affect how a business functions.
+Internal factors are in-house aspects under an organization’s control.
+External environmental factors are outside of a business’s control but can and do affect how a business functions.